 The CARTE BLANCHE is highlighting an opposite aspect to the festival, showcasing exceptional artists such as Swiss baritone Äneas HUMM & renowned pianist Hartmut HÖLL with a romantic programme (2018), an SCHUBERT/CRUMB recital with Swiss soprano Rachel HARNISCH and german pianist Jan Philip SCHULZE (2019), and a LES SIX programme marking their 100th birthday in 2020.

 The RHONEFESTIVAL consciously reaches out to potential audiences across genres and outside the traditional concert hall through PERSPECTIVES: Curated concerts were performed in different public spheres on the banks of the river RHONE (2018), Schuberts SHEPHERD ON THE ROCK and Jodel at 2000 meters above sea level (2019) and 2020 an intended chorals concert in the garden of the castle in Brig should have been taken place – which will find a modulation with the LIEDER.GARDEN.

 Children’s concerts have been included since the beginning of the festival: From 2020 on, the project LIEDERFUNKEN brings Lieder to school children through workshops and a participative concert.

 The 2019 newly launched concert SUMMER:SWISSNESS sets a focus on Swiss Composers & Poets at the evening before the Swiss National day on the 31TH of JULY.
-With a AUTUMN:CONCERT in 2020 and WINTER:CONCERT 2021, the festival seeks to expand its vision of enriching the world of Lieder and the vibrant cultural life of the region over the year with selected concerts in special venues.
+With a AUTUMN:CONCERT and WINTER:CONCERT in 2021, the festival seeks to expand its vision of enriching the world of Lieder and the vibrant cultural life of the region over the year with selected concerts in special venues.